Graph-COM/GSAT/README.md

 - MNIST-75sp
     - Raw data files need to be generated following the instruction [here](https://github.com/bknyaz/graph_attention_pool/blob/master/scripts/mnist_75sp.sh).
     - Put the generated files in `./data/mnist/raw`.

+# FAQ
+#### Does GSAT encourage sparsity?
+No, GSAT doesn't encourage generating sparse subgraphs.
+We find `r = 0.7` (Eq.9 in our paper) can generally work well for all datasets in our experiments, which means during training roughly `70%` of edges will be kept (kind of still dense).
+This is because GSAT doesn't try to provide interpretability by finding a small/sparse subgraph of the original input graph (this is what previous works normally do).
+Instead, it provides interpretability by pushing the critical edges to have relatively lower stochasticity during training.